aspnetzero/documents/docs/en/GraphQL.md

 4. Derive the `AuditLogQuery_Tests` class from `GraphQLTestBase<MainSchema>`.
 This will help us to use some handy base functionality.

-   Note that `MainSchema` is the schema for all our queries and it was registered in the `Startup` of the ***.Web.Mvc** or ***.Web.Host** project*.
+   Note that `MainSchema` is the schema for all our queries and it was registered in the `Startup` of the ***.Web.Mvc** or  ***.Web.Host** project.

 5. Below is the full content of the `AuditLogQuery_Tests` class. `AssertQuerySuccessAsync()` method comes from the base class.
-It gets a GraphQL query and expected value.
-Then performs a string comparison with the actual value and the expected value and fails the test if it's not equal.
+It gets a GraphQL query and an expected value.
+It performs a string comparison with the actual value and the expected value when it's not equal, it fails the test.

    ```csharp
    public class AuditLogQuery_Tests : GraphQLTestBase<MainSchema>